VIJAYAKUMAR25/MERN-Ecommerce-Shop/README.md

 ### Admin Panel:

 Provides an admin panel for managing products, categories, and user orders.
-Allows admins to add new products, update existing ones, and view order details.
+Allows admins to add new products, update existing ones.

 ## Project Structure